 Please allow me to state the obvious right here at the outset: Most people WILL NOT GIVE A SHIT about what follows.
 One out of a hundred maybe, no, make that one out of a thousand.
 Almost none of you who have read this far will care about this stuff.
 If you are that one in a thousand person, read on, this was written especially for you.
 Everyone else, I won’t blame you a bit if you want to bail.

 The story of my life!
 You could say the same about this blog.
 Why should anyone care about any of this stuff?

 Just because I’m obsessed with records and their sound — even a record as completely forgotten as this one — doesn’t mean that anyone else in his right mind, dangerous or otherwise, should be.

 On this subject, it’s best to let Richard speak for himself.
 Part One of his record obsession can be found here.

 Gadzooks – Now there’s a Part Two!

 After reading Richard’s post, I contacted him and offered to send him a Hot Stamper pressing of a record of his choosing, about which he was of course free to say anything he liked.
-(This is still America, right?)

 The picture below was taken many years ago.
 That particular shootout involved 16 copies, but finding 16 copies of the album to do a shootout nowadays would take us at least two years, and maybe three.
 They are not sitting in the bins like they used to be.